 East Midtown Precinct Study

-Join us for a half-day forum on the recent progress and lessons learned from the East Midtown Rezoning.
+On January 24, Fellows joined us for a half-day forum on the recent progress and lessons learned from the East Midtown Rezoning.

 New York City rezoned East Midtown in 2017 to uplift its aging office district.
 Under previous rules, building heights were severely limited, deterring redevelopment in the neighborhood.
 After an extensive stakeholder process, the East Midtown Plan devised creative tools to balance new office towers with greater public benefits.